hugovangalen/RetroUSBJoystick/README.md

 # RetroUSBJoystick

-This is a very simple sketch that allows you to connect your C64 joystick via USB using an Arduino Micro (or other boards based on ATmega32u4 with native USB support).
+This is a very simple sketch that allows you to connect your "retro" C64 joystick on modern systems via USB.
+It requires an Arduino Micro (or other boards based on ATmega32u4 with native USB support).

 ## Dependencies